ruchavisal/Impact-of-Covid-19-Pandemic-on-Criminal-Activities/README.md

 * Dhvani Patel

 ## Project Introduction
-The objective of this project is to find the correlation between criminal activities ( example: homicide, weapon violations) and, financial crisis (2007-2008) and COVID-19 pandemic and create a model to further predict the trends in criminal activities if such a disaster might ever occur in future.
+The objective of this project is to find the correlation between criminal activities ( example: homicide, weapon violations) and COVID-19 pandemic and create a model to further predict the trends in criminal activities if such a disaster might ever occur in future.
 The dataset comprises incidents reported in the City of Chicago from 2001 to the present.
 CRISP-DM methodology will be used to conduct this study that consists of a problem and data understanding, data preparation, modeling, evaluation, and deployment phases.
 Our aim is to uncover rules for quantifying relationships between attributes (example: public peace violation during both the events).

 ## Data Resource
 [Link for the dataset](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/data)